 In addition to natural resources, Yunnan is one of China’s renowned tourist centres and receives the largest number of tourists in western China with the number growing year on year.

-Yunnan has invested substantially in building new infrastructure and in the last few years the government has began building 1500km of new highways as well as significant investment in waterways.
+Yunnan has invested substantially in building new infrastructure and in the last few years, the government has begun building 1500km of new highways as well as significant investment in waterways.